 9. Trade shows

-The beauty of trade shows is that they get your work in front of people who are interested in your subject in some form, but are not necessarily part of your target audience.
+The beauty of trade shows is that they get your work in front of people who are interested in your subject in some form but are not necessarily part of your target audience.

-A landscape or floral artist may do well at a home builders or home-improvement trade show, and a marine artist may do well at a trade show focusing on boats or marine life.
-They can be a lot more expensive to attend, but they also offer the opportunity to meet people in person, and talk about your work to a wider audience than you might get at a gallery.
+A landscape or floral artist may do well at a home builder or home-improvement trade show, and a marine artist may do well at a trade show focusing on boats or marine life.
+They can be a lot more expensive to attend, but they also offer the opportunity to meet people in person and talk about your work to a wider audience than you might get at a gallery.
 I personally found a lot of success through selling art at trade shows.